-I clear my throat, slightly embarrassed.
-“Uh, sorry—I don’t know what they’re called, so I made up a name.
-They’re soldiers, with uh—” I stammer for a moment as my brain filters out a bunch of pop culture references.
-“They’re dressed in armor…uh, do you guys call it plate mail?
-It looks smooth…a lot more aesthetic and way better designed than the stuff Earthlings wore.
-It’s also white—like impossibly white.
-Unless they’re fighting, their armor looks spotless.”
+I clear my throat, embarrassed.
+“Uh, I didn’t know what they were called so I made up a name.
+The soldiers with the uh—” I stammer for a moment as my brain filters out a slew of pop culture references.
+“They always wear armor…do you call it plate mail?
+It looks smooth and white—like impossibly white.”

 “They were collecting taxes.
 They seemed—”

-Ren lets out a harsh bark of laughter.
+Ren interrupts with a harsh bark of laughter.
 “Taxes?
 Taxes?
-They may call it that, aye, but taxes are meant to help the collective.
-No, if you have any bit of sense, you’ll call it what is: a tribute.
-Lyderea and her ministers are addicted to luxury, constantly seeking to expand their holdings.
-There is ne’er enough gold, materiel, or gimmickry to satisfy their lust for armies and riches.
-Each one owns several dozen castles, at the very least.”
-He spits again.
+They may call it that, aye, but taxes are meant to spread opportunity and access.
+No, if you have any bit of sense you’ll call it what it is: a tribute.
+Lyderea and her ministers are addicted to luxury—there is ne’er enough gold or gimmickry to satisfy their lust for armies and riches.”
+He turns his head and spits again.

-“Uh…sorry, didn’t mean to pry.
-But on a related note, I’ve seen other people fighting with the knights.
-They wear dirty gear and stick to the woods.
-I call them Foresters—I know that’s not the right name, but it was all I could think of.”
+“Uh…okay.
+Didn’t mean to pry.
+But on a related note, I’ve also seen people fighting with the Knights.
+They wear dirty gear and stick to the woods.”

-“They call themselves the Birthright Alliance, or just the Alliance, for short.
-A loose confederation of insurgent warlords who pledge their swords to Ardos Rygar.
-A cruel man, but also capable.”
+“They’re called the Birthright Alliance, or just the Alliance, for short.
+A loose confederation of insurgent warlords, led by a rogue named Ardos Rygar.
+A capable man, but also cruel.”

 “He wants to overthrow Lyderea?”

 Ren nods.
 “And claim rule for himself.
-I cannot say whether he would bring light to our world, or simply mire it in a different kind of darkness.”
+I cannot say whether he would make things better or worse.”

-Up ahead, the horizon gives way to a walled-off township.
-The road we’re on leads up to a thirty-foot high, iron-banded gate.
-Bordered by towers on either side.
+Up ahead, the horizon gives way to a walled-off town.
+The road leads up to a thirty-foot high, iron-banded gate that’s bordered by towers on either side.

 “Hafferly Crossing,” he says.
 “You will never find a more wretched hive of scum and villainy.”

-“Wait, seriously?”
-I can’t help but laugh.
+“Wait—what?”
+I laugh involuntarily.
 “You guys watch Star Wars?”

-He looks puzzled.
+Ren looks puzzled.
 “Why would a star go to war?
-I was merely speaking what I know to be true.”
+I am merely speaking of what I know to be true.”

 “Oh, okay.
-It’s just that you said a line out of a famous story.
+It’s just…you said a line from a famous story.
 Famous on my world, anyway.”
-I let it go with a shrug.

-“Hrrm.”
-He’s silent for a while, then offers, “Perhaps we are connected in a subtle fashion, beyond what is immediately apparent.
-It’s not my area of expertise—I was never any good at arcane philosophy.”
+“Hmm.”
+He’s silent for a moment, then offers, “Perhaps we are connected in a subtle fashion.
+It is not my area of expertise—I was never any good at arcane philosophy.”

-“Sure,” I manage, trying to keep my voice even.
+“Sure,” I manage, trying to keep the tremor out of my voice.
 “Eyes open, knife close.”

-What the hell have I gotten myself into?
+Jon, what the hell have you gotten into?